agalue/cassandra-aws/README.md

 Naturally, the solution creates a network interface and a dedicated disk volume per Cassandra instance on each server (EC2 instance), this is due to the fact that a given Cassandra instance requires a least one dedicated disk and a dedicated IP address.

+The OpenNMS instance will have PostgreSQL 10 embedded, as well as a customized keyspace for Newts designed for Multi-DC in mind using TWCS for the compaction strategy, which is the recommended configuration for production (see `packer/config/opennms/newts.cql`).

 ## Installation and usage

 * Make sure you have your AWS credentials on `~/.aws/credentials`, for example: